gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     gen-temp = 300
     gen-seed = 65823

-In addition to the removal the previous 3 lines, add the following lines to **npt-peg-h2o.mdp** to specify the isotropic barostat with imposed pressure of :math:`1~\text{bar}`:
+In addition to removing these three lines, add the following lines to **npt-peg-h2o.mdp** to enable an isotropic barostat with an imposed pressure of :math:`1~\text{bar}`:

 ..  code-block:: bw